-PCA's performance has rewarded its shareholders with significant long-term growth.
-Through the end of 2021, PCA's one, three and five year cumulative total stockholder return (assuming reinvestment of dividends) is as follows:
+While PCA's recent stock performance has reflected general stock market conditions that occurred during 2022, PCA's long-term stock price performance has been consistently strong, reflecting prudent and disciplined capital allocation and excellence in operations.
+Through the end of 2022, PCA's one, three and five year cumulative total stockholder return (assuming reinvestment of dividends) is as follows:

-One year: 1.6%
+One year. -2.6%

-Three year: 78.9%
+Three year: 25.9%

-Five year: 85.2%
+Five year: 23.9%

-&lt;sup>1 Earnings per share excluding special items is a Non-GAAP financial measure, which we present throughout this proxy statement.
-Important information relating to our use of this Non-GAAP financial measure and a reconciliation of this Non-GAAP financial measure to the most comparable financial measure presented in accordance with Generally Accepted Accounting Principles (GAAP) are included on ANNEX A to this proxy statement as well as in Item 7 of our Annual Report on Form 10-K for the year ended December 31, 2021 under the captions "Executive Summary" and "Reconciliations of Non-GAAP Financial Measures to Reported Amounts."
+1 Earnings per share excluding special items is a Non-GAAP financial measure, which we present throughout this proxy statement.
+Important information relating to our use of this Non-GAAP financial measure and a reconciliation of this Non-GAAP financial measure to the most comparable financial measure presented in accordance with Generally Accepted Accounting Principles (GAAP) are included on ANNEX A to this proxy statement as well as in Item 7 of our Annual Report on Form 10-K for the year ended December 31, 2022 under the captions "Executive Summary" and "Reconciliations of Non-GAAP Financial Measures to Reported Amounts."

-2021 Compensation Program Summary
+2022 Compensation Program Summary

 PCA regularly reviews its compensation program and structure, both to assure appropriate incentives to drive industry-leading performance and alignment with the expectations of its shareholders.
+During 2022, PCA's compensation committee engaged FW Cook as its independent consultant to serve the committee and, among other things, assist with the ongoing assessment of its compensation practices.
+PCA annually reviews its compensation against a peer group in terms of amount and structure.

-PCA's compensation program emphasizes long-term performance, with long-term equity awards comprising the majority of compensation for our CEO.
-PCA's annual incentive compensation and two-thirds of PCA's long-term equity compensation are "at-risk" and paid out subject to performance against objective performance measures.
+PCA's compensation program emphasizes long-term performance, with equity awards comprising the majority of compensation for all of our named executive officers and with two-thirds of those awards subject to the achievement of rigorous long-term performance goals.
+PCA's annual incentive compensation is also paid out subject to objective performance measures.